 These symptoms are fairly common and can be reduced during your recovery with prescription medication, a compress, and rest.
 It may be helpful to maintain close contact with your surgeon during your recovery period and notify him or her immediately if you notice any signs or symptoms of infection, or have difficulty breathing.

-Minimizing Breast Lift Risks for Your Safety
+Minimizing Breast Lift Risks and Side Effects

 Prior to Your Surgery

 Before any patient undergoes any plastic surgery, they should first visit their plastic surgeon for a consultation to discuss the risks and benefits.
 During your initial visit, your plastic surgeon will likely:

 - Review your medical history: It is important to be prepared to answer any questions regarding your current or past medical history.
 If your family has a history of breast cancer, he or she may ask for mammogram or breast biopsy results.
 You should also reveal any medications you have taken or are currently taking, as well as any previous surgeries you have had.